 - Cooling time of 3 hours may vary.
 To speed up cooling time, place cake in fridge for a little while.

 - Make sure your butter and cream cheese are softened before making this gingerbread cake.

 - When measuring the molasses, grease a measuring cup with baking spray before pouring in the molasses.
 It helps it to come out more easily.

-- Once the batter is poured into the greased bundt pan, tap it down on a hard surface a bunch of times to remove any excess air bubbles before baking.
+- Once the batter is poured into the greased pan, tap it down on a hard surface a bunch of times to remove any excess air bubbles before baking.

 - Ensure that the gingerbread cake is fully cooled before icing.
 Otherwise, the icing sugar glaze will just melt (aka soak) right into the cake and it won’t ‘pop’.